JackLinehan/Epiboly-in-Zebrafish-/README.md

 •	Relative luminosity – compares luminosity of each cell to one another at each point in time
 •	Change in luminosity

+DEA_COPY_reshapembryo.m\\

+This code projects the 2D coordinates collected from the max projection into 3D using spherical coordinate transformations.
+To help visualize the process, a digital yolk sac is created.
+The code generates an animation, and a gif, of the animation, of the EVL cells as they proceed through epiboly and into gastrulation.